LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 You can spend 1 hour to create a more detailed map of a 5-mile radius from your current location.
 This map provides a general overview of the terrain, including major landmarks and obstacles.
 While using this map, you and your allies gain advantage on Wisdom (Survival) checks to navigate the mapped area.

-You can record field notes by spending 10 minutes that record significant observations during your explorations.
-These notes can be reviewed to gain advantage on Wisdom (Survival) checks to recall information about the terrain, weather conditions, or notable features previously encountered.
+You can take field notes on your by spending 10 minutes that record significant observations during your explorations.
+These notes can be reviewed to gain advantage on Wisdom (Survival) checks to recall information about the terrain, weather conditions, or notable features previously encountered when returning to an area.

 ## Level 6: Combat Preparedness
 You are adept at noticing signs of nearby dangers and preparing for them.